nhost/nuxt/README.md

 }
 ```

-To check out all the available options, check our [documentation](https://docs.nhost.io/libraries/nhost-js-sdk#setup).
+Check out our [documentation](https://docs.nhost.io/libraries/nhost-js-sdk#setup) for all the available options.

 ## Middleware